Shane Embury

-Shane Thomas Embury (born 27 November 1967) is a British musician, who is primarily known as the bassist of the grindcore and death metal band Napalm Death since 1987—the longest-serving member of the band.
+Shane Thomas Embury (born 27 November 1967) is an English musician, who is primarily known as the bassist of the grindcore band Napalm Death since 1987—the longest-serving member of the band.

 Career

 Napalm Death

 While not a founding member, Embury is the longest standing member of the band, having taken part in the Scum tour, replacing previous bassist Jim Whitely in July 1987.
 He was a fan of the band before he joined, first seeing them perform at Midlands venue The Mermaid the previous year and becoming close friends of the members of the band, particularly Mick Harris.
 Nicholas Bullen, the founding member of the band, originally asked Embury to join them before the recording of the B-side of the debut album Scum but Embury eventually declined due to nervousness, his biggest regret.

 Warhammer

 Before joining Napalm Death, Embury played drums in a death metal band called Warhammer with Mitch Dickinson.
 The band released one demo in 1985 called Abattoir of Death.
-After Warhammer, Embury and Mitch did work as Unseen Terror.
+After Warhammer, Embury and Dickinson did work as Unseen Terror.
 Embury also played drums in Azagthoth with fellow Warhammer guitarist Wayne Aston and bassist Pete Giles.
 Azagthoth recorded one demo at Rich Bitch Studios in Birmingham called Shredded Flesh.